-The salable quantities and allotment percentages established by this final rule take into consideration the projected market needs of the 2012-2013 marketing year.
-In determining projected market needs, the Committee considered historical sales, as well as changes and trends in production and demand.
-This rule also provides producers with information on the amount of spearmint oil that should be produced in the 2012-2013 season in order to meet the projected market demand.
+The establishment of these salable quantities and allotment percentages would allow for anticipated market needs.
+In determining anticipated market needs, the Committee considered historical sales, as well as changes and trends in production and demand.
+This rule also provides producers with information on the amount of spearmint oil that should be produced for the 2012-2013 season in order to meet anticipated market demand.

-Final Regulatory Flexibility Analysis
+Initial Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
 601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this action on small entities.
-Accordingly, AMS has prepared this final regulatory flexibility analysis.
+Accordingly, AMS has prepared this initial regulatory flexibility analysis.